5 Ways to Advocate for Yourself During Pregnancy and Postpartum

 Wine and margaritas will have to wait.

-But when it comes to your care, medications, and procedures, always remember to run through the B.A.R:
+When it comes to advocating for your care, medications, and procedures, always remember to run through the B.A.R:

 • B: Best option for my health and my baby